 Safety and Preparedness when RV Camping in Mississippi

-It’s definitely important to go into any trip with a plan for safety.
-This is why we recommend packing a first aid kit and be sure you drive as safely as possible.
-To be totally safe, you’ll also want to educate yourself about the natural disasters and animal encounters that could occur during your time in the state.
+It’s definitely important to go into any trip with a safety plan.
+This is why we recommend packing a first aid kit and driving as safely as possible.
+You’ll also want to educate yourself about the natural disasters and animal encounters that could occur during your time in the state.

 Weather Conditions and Natural Disaster Preparedness

-Because it’s set right on the gulf coast, Mississippi is at risk of hurricanes during hurricane season.
-To avoid this problem, consider visiting in the springtime, before hurricane season hits.
-If you do plan to visit in the summer or fall, make sure to stay weather aware and move out of the way if a hurricane seems to be headed your way.
+Because it’s set right on the Gulf Coast, Mississippi is at risk of hurricanes.
+To avoid them, consider visiting in the springtime, before hurricane season hits.
+If you do plan to visit in the summer or fall, make sure to stay weather aware and evacuate if a hurricane seems to be headed your way.

-Another natural disaster that could occur in Mississippi?
-Flooding.
-Typically this happens alongside a hurricane, but it could also happen because of heavy rainfall.
+Flooding is another common natural disaster in Mississippi.
 If you can, avoid parking your RV in an area that is prone to flooding and be prepared to evacuate if flood warnings are issued.

 Wildlife Encounters and Precautions

 The most common dangerous animals in Mississippi are venomous spiders and snakes.
-To avoid these, simply watch where you’re walking and avoid sticking your arms into dark areas without checking them first.
+To avoid these, watch where you’re walking and avoid sticking your arms into dark areas without checking first.

 It’s also possible to come across alligators in the state’s many bodies of water.
 For this reason, we recommend checking your surroundings before kayaking, canoeing, or swimming in any body of freshwater and leaving if gators are spotted.